 There are many different types of car seats on the market.
 Some are better made for travel while others are best kept in one place.
-Some people prefer to have a car seat that is a bit lighter to use when they are traveling.
+Some people prefer to have a car seat that is a bit lighter to use when they are travelling.
 This may make transporting the seat to and from the taxi much easier.

 Bring a Car Seat Carrier

 There are car seat travel systems for sale that turn your car seat into one that rolls.
 This will make transporting your seat to and from a taxi much easier.
 Some even allow for the child to sit in the seat while it rolls which can eliminate your need for a stroller.

 Having little ones can be distracting!
 Be prepared with small bills and ready to tip your driver.
 This will decrease the chance of you forgetting in the hustle and bustle of transporting your children.
 Having small bills will make the transaction quicker and easier so your whole family can be on their way.

 While every child under 8 years old should be in an age and weight appropriate seat, what happens if this is not an option?
 First, it is important to remember there are no safe options for children under 8 that does not involve a car seat.

 However, if it is an emergency and you must ride in a taxi, putting the child in his own seat belt is safer than sharing a seat belt with an adult.
 Make sure the shoulder strap is on and resting on the hardest part of his chest.

 - Days Out for Kids in Chester this Summer